brongan/SpartaCraft/docs/status.md

 The ultimate goal for Spartos will be for it to either fight well against a variety of enemies, or in a complicated arena (or potentially both if time allows).
 We will start by adding different enemies and adding obstacles to the arena separately.
 If both work reasonably well, we will attempt to merge the 2 environments.

 ## Approach
-We are using Vanilla Policy Gradient to predict actions based on the observation.
+We are using Vanilla Policy Gradient as our reinforcment learning algorithm.
 We've experimented with observing position and position + velocity.
+Currently, we have position and velocity represented as floats for the x and z dimensions.

+In our Baseline scenario, the agent receives as its observation solely it's current position.
+The Vanilla Policy Gradient algorithm predicts action probabilities and an action is selected based on those probabilities.
+Notably, it observes nothing related to the location of the zombie in the room.
+Weights are updated every 5 episodes based on the discounted rewards over each episode.

 ### Vanilla Policy Gradient:
 We restructured Arthur Juliani's implementation of Vanilla Policy gradient to work with any environment and save checkpoints etc.

+Gradient Calculation and Update Equation:

 {% raw %}
 $$ \nabla_\theta J(\pi_\theta) = E_{\tau \sim  \pi_\theta} \left[\sum^T_{t=0} \nabla_{\theta}\log \pi_{\theta}(a_t|s_t)A^{\pi_\theta}(s_t,a_t)\right]$$